5 tips for the perfect freelance pitch

 • Cold canvas: email, phone, LinkedIn messages

-• Posted tasks on freelance portals
+• Jobs posted on freelance portals

 • Physical meetings

-• Contact with old customers
+• Contacting old customers

-1) to build your pitch
+1) Building your pitch

 What is a pitch?